National frameworks to address hate crime in Lithuania

 When a criminal act is marked in the e-Case system as a potential hate crime, it is mandatory to record the type of bias motivation in Departmental Register of Criminal Acts.

 To obtain data on the sentencing of hate crimes, the Register of Suspected, Accused and Convicted Persons can be searched by the relevant criminal case number referred to the court.
-Such searches are performed and data reviewed by the Public Security and Migration Department of the Ministry of the Interior.
+Such searches are performed and data reviewed by the Public Security Policy Group and Migration Department of the Ministry of the Interior.

 Statistical data on convicted persons are processed in the Information system of Lithuanian courts (LITEKO).
 The data can be disaggregated by Articles of the Criminal Code.

 Statistical data on the application of aggravating circumstance provisions in sentencing are currently not available.
 A special instruction or policy document governing the process of hate crime data collection does not exist.
 Only official statistics on substantive crimes with bias motivations (namely, murder, health impairment and incitement to violence) are published on the website of the Information Technology and Communications Department of the Ministry of the Interior.
-More detailed statistics were provided in the 2022 and 2023 reports on the situation of hate crimes and hate speech in Lithuania.
+More detailed statistics were provided in the 2022, 2023 and 2024 reports on the situation of hate crimes and hate speech in Lithuania.

 Hate crime victim support